-- The provision of up to 97 300 residential units on Site B and 110 residential units on Site C. Proposals should be consistent with the PTAL rating and take account of lower suburban densities to the south - The provision of appropriate community infrastructure to support the overall quantum of development, including education as necessary.
+- The provision of 300 residential units. - The provision of appropriate community infrastructure to support the overall quantum of development, including education as necessary.

 - The provision of 500 residential units. - Southern access to Hayes & Harlington station. - Subject to high quality design, the Council will support the provision of tall buildings alongside the railway line.